pulumi/docs/pulumi-hugo/themes/default/content/blog/build-publish-containers-iac/index.md

 Although we've shown a very simple set of infrastructure resources, it would be natural to extend these examples by provisioning other ancillary services that your application needs, including databases, pub/sub topics, queues, metrics and dashboards, and more.
 Using an infrastructure as code approach to building, publishing, and consuming your container images means you can incrementally add on such infrastructure to the base code shown above and reference them from your containers easily with automatic dependency tracking.

-The complete examples in this article are [available on GitHub here](https://github.com/pulumi/pulumi-docker/tree/master/examples/container-registries).
+The [complete examples](https://github.com/pulumi/pulumi-docker/tree/master/examples/) in this article are available on GitHub.
 Pulumi is open source and free to get started with &mdash; [give it a try, and get up and running with infrastructure as code for your containers today](/docs/get-started/)!